mkarakoc/fresco/README.md

 # this is my personal copy of fresco

-# follow for original code:
+# follow for the original code:
 https://github.com/I-Thompson/fresco